zzzeek/calchipan/README.rst

 * Coercion/testing of Python date and time values.
 Pandas seems to use an internal Timestamp format, so SQLAlchemy types that coerce to/from Python datetime() objects and such need to be added.
+* EXISTS, needs to be evaluated
+* CASE statements (should be very easy)
+* anything fancy, window functions, CTEs, etc.

 * **ANY KIND OF INPUT SANITIZING** - I've no idea if Pandas and/or numpy have any kind of remote code execution vulnerabilities, but if they do, **they are here as well**.